barntsen/Wavebench/README.md

 The source code is in cuda/hip or machine generated cuda/hip by the eps [Eps](https://github.com/barntsen/Wavebench) transpiler.

+Below is a figure showing the performance of acoustic wave simulation on GH200 using

+![solvertime-gh200.png]

 ## Directories

 The file tree is organized as shown below